 An overview of the legal structure of your business.

 A summary of your company’s history and how it relates to planning your business.

-How much money you will bring in by selling products and/or services and how much profit you will make or lose after accounting for production costs.
+How much money you will bring in by selling products and/or services and how much profit you will make or lose after accounting for costs and expenses.

-Money that is expected to cycle in and out of your business.
-This can also include your overall cash position and cash runway.
+How and when cash moves in and out of your business.
+This also includes your overall cash position.

 Expected balances for business assets, liabilities, and equity.

-Explanation of how funds were or will be used.
+If you are raising money either through loans or investment, explain how funds will be used.
 This is typically meant to be shared with investors or lenders.

-A brief description of how you intend to eventually exit from your business.
-Acquisition, selling, passing along to a family member/employee, etc.
+A brief explanation of how you intend to eventually exit from your business.
+This could include selling the business, going public, transitioning the business to a family member/employee, etc.